Circular-beam approximation for quantum channels in a turbulent atmosphere: Summary and conclusions

 \section{Summary and conclusions}

 Analytical PDT models play a crucial role in analyzing the transfer of nonclassical effects through free-space channels and in quantum communication protocols implemented in such environments.
 It is also well known that the applicability of these models strongly depends on several factors---one of the most important being the aperture radius.
-While heuristic models such as the Beta PDT can yield acceptable results over a wide range of aperture sizes, physically motivated models based on the actual behavior of beams propagating through the atmosphere are of particular interest due to their stronger physical justification.
+While heuristic models such as the beta PDT can yield acceptable results over a wide range of aperture sizes, physically motivated models based on the actual behavior of beams propagating through the atmosphere are of particular interest due to their stronger physical justification.

 The elliptic-beam model is an example of a physically motivated approach.
 While it provides a good fit to both experimental and numerical data, the parameter estimates obtained through such fitting can be significantly biased.
 This is because, in a real atmospheric channel, the instantaneous beam shape is strongly non-Gaussian.
-As a result, fitting its shape using the squared beam-spot radius may not yield the most accurate Gaussian approximation of the actual beam profile.
+As a result, fitting its shape using the moments of the squared beam-spot radius may not yield the most accurate Gaussian approximation of the actual beam profile.
 Another limitation of the elliptic-beam approximation is that it requires involved numerical computations and analytical approximations due to the elliptical shape of the beam.

 The circular-beam approximation proposed in this paper addresses the two problems mentioned above.
 First, we assume that the instantaneous beam profile is circular, which significantly simplifies the calculations.
-Second, we propose an alternative parameter-matching method---matching the model parameters to the first two moments of the transmittance, rather than to the first two moments of the squared beam-spot radius.
-While this approach introduces more numerical calculations into the model, it significantly extends the range of its applicability.
+Second, we propose an alternative parameter-matching method---designed to overcome the problem of model misspecification bias---by matching the model parameters to the first two moments of the transmittance rather than to the first two moments of the squared beam-spot radius.
+While this approach introduces more numerical calculations into the model, it significantly extends the range of its applicability across different aperture radii.